robman/FRESH-model/benchmarks/curved-inference/01/README.md

 ## **Abstract**

-This lab report documents a series of controlled experiments to investigate how large language models (LLMs) internalize concern-sensitive salience through residual stream curvature.
+This lab report documents a series of controlled experiments to investigate how large language models (LLMs) internalise concern-sensitive salience through residual stream curvature.
 Using a curated suite of prompts with semantic manipulations, we probed the geometric response of two transformer models—Gemma3-1b and Llama3.2-3b—across various concern classes.
 We initially captured model activations from attention outputs, MLP outputs, and residual streams, but found residual stream activations to be the most revealing and interpretable for curvature analysis.
 We then quantified this geometry through five metrics: cosine similarity, layer-wise Euclidean deviation, inter-layer directional deviation, salience, and curvature.
 All computations are now performed in the semantic space induced by the unembedding matrix pullback metric (see [the associated paper](https://robman.fyi/files/FRESH-Curved-Inference-in-LLMs-PIR-latest.pdf) for a full definition of all terms/metrics and their mathematical basis).
 Results show a clear architectural split: LLaMA bends early and sustains curvature across depth, while Gemma bends briefly and accelerates strongly via salience.
 These findings shed new light on model reactivity and inference structure under semantic pressure.

 ---